ramesh-malka/transaction-mean-stack-app/README.md

 Use Node 16

+To initialize node application, use `npm init -y`

 To install libraries,  use `npm install`, if you come across use `npm install --force`

 To run applicaion, use `node app.js`